Haima-santhosh/Food-Ordering-App/README.md

 - 🍽️ Browse restaurants & menus
 - 🛒 Add to cart and checkout
-- 🔍 Filter and search by cuisine, rating, dietary, etc.
+- 🔍 Filter and search by cuisine, rating, dietary options
 - 🌓 Dark/Light Mode toggle
-- 📱 Responsive design for all devices
+- 📱 Fully responsive design
-- 🧑‍💼 Admin panel for managing items (frontend only)
+- 🧑‍💼 Admin panel for managing items *(frontend only)*
 - ✅ Order confirmation page with summary
-- ⚙️ Filter sidebar with cuisine, dietary, and delivery options
+-  ⚙️ Sidebar filters for cuisine, dietary, and delivery options

 ---